jbkinder/academic-kickstart/content/author/admin/_index.md

 His work can be found in *South Atlantic Quarterly*, the *Canadian Journal of Communication*, *Energy Culture: Art and Theory on Oil and Beyond* (West Virginia UP), *The Bloomsbury Companion to Marx* (Bloomsbury Academic), *Socialism and Democracy*, *Mediations*, and elsewhere.

-He currently lives and works in Tiohtiá:ke (Montréal), the custodians of which are recognized as the Kanien’keha:ka (Mohawk) peoples.
+He currently lives and works in Tiohtiá:ke (Montréal), the caretakers of which are recognized as the Kanien’keha:ka (Mohawk) peoples.